Omsk State University: Studies

 In 2013, the Interuniversity Innovation Business Incubator was created to offer aspiring scientists research opportunities.
-As well as full-time courses, the university offers 10-month Russian language group courses.

 Most courses are taught in Russian, but some courses can be taught in English, German, French and Spanish if requested.
-The university offers summer and winter schools for students to develop and improve their Russian language skills.
-The schools also have a large cultural element, with trips to local sites such as the Ebeyty Salt Lake and Vrubel Museum of Fine Arts.

-The university works in partnership with several organisations, working to assist students with work experience and employment during and after their studies.
-To mention a few, these include: Gazprom, Sberbank, Cisco, Microsoft and Unilever.

-Students can join a variety of sporting clubs, such as football and hockey.
+Students can join sporting clubs, such as football and hockey.
 They also have access to a swimming pool, on-site and off-site recreation centres, athletic fields and fitness studios.
 The university is also a part of the Erasmus+ programme, offering students the opportunity to study abroad as part of their studies.

-The university publishes several newspapers, giving insight into campus life and keeps students informed about social and sports events.
-Both students and faculty contribute to the papers.
+The university publishes s newspapers.
 The Publishing Department and the Scientific-Educational Fund (NOF) both publish research and literature.
-NOF is in charge of organising preparatory courses and administering tests for high school students and applicants.